ct-clmsn/upcxx_collectives/README.md

 Project details [here](http://www.github.com/ct-clmsn/upcxx_collectives/).

-This project implements collective operations for UPC++ using a single-sided communications and a binary tree representaton of each PE.
+This project implements collective operations for UPC++ using single-sided communications.
 The project is 'header-only' and requires compilation and linking of a binary library.

 The implementations specifically target log2 nodes and data set sizes.
 Any C++ container type providing iterator support can be used with this library.
 Data